Xwinner7/Lab-Week-1/index.md

   5. ~~Sleeping~~ Relaxation

 ## Links
-1. This site was to the useful [Markdown] resourse(https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
+1. This site was to the useful [Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) resourse.
 2. Link to the section about me: [About Me as a Person](https://github.com/Xwinner7/Lab-Week-1/blob/new-read-me/index.md#about-me-as-a-person).
 3. [Parent directory](./README.md).